0xproflupin/solana-durable-nonces/README.md

 ### Recent Blockhashes
 Solution: Crosscheck signatures within only a set period of recent time, and discard the transaction if it gets "too" old.

 Recent Blockhashes are used to achieve this.
+A blockhash contains a 32-byte SHA-256 hash.
+It is used to indicate when a client last observed the ledger.
 Using recent blockhashes, transactions are checked in the last 150 blocks.
 If they are found, they are rejected.
 They are also rejected if they get older than 150 blocks.
 The only case they are accepted are if they are unique and the blockhash is more recent than 150 blocks (~80-90 seconds).

 As you can imagine, a side-effect of using recent blockhashes is the forced mortality of a transaction even before its submission.